epics-base/exampleJava/src/services/helloWorld/HELLOWORLD_README.txt

 PREREQUISITES
 -------------
 EPICS V4 components:
-1. common  - for source/pvCommon_setup.bash
+0. caj and jca, prerequisities of pvAccessJava.
+If you acquired pvAccessJava by by maven, you will have the right versions in your maven repo.
 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData
 4. exampleJava      - for the example java classes and config files.

 SETUP
 -----
-Visit your version of exampleJava/src/helloWorld/helloWorld_setup.bash and edit for your environment.
+Visit your version of exampleJava/src/services/helloWorld/helloWorld_setup.bash and edit for your environment.

+In particular, set the WORKSPACE variable to the name of the directory containing the exampleJava, pvDataJava and pvAccessJava modules.

 EXECUTION
 ---------
 This section describes how you start server and client sides of the hello Service.
 Start the server side first.

 To start the Hello World server
 -------------------------------